The global skills and competency framework for the digital world

 Software design SWDN

-Specifying, architecting and designing software to meet defined requirements by following agreed standards and principles.
+Architecting and designing software to meet specified requirements, ensuring adherence to established standards and principles.

 Guidance notes